 Early Machine Cancellations and Trials

-The next five items are examples of the Azemar Trial Machine.
+The next six items are examples of the Azemar Trial Machine.

 Azemar First Trial Machine